 What to do when your child doesn’t want to go to school anymore?
 Learn how to deal with your child’s anxiety about school.

-School is supposed to be an exciting change.
-Making new friends, going to a new campus, being a “big kid.”
+Your child’s school is supposed to be an exciting change.
+Making new friends, going to a new campus, and being a “big kid.”
 Or so you thought.

-It’s been a few weeks, and still your child doesn’t want to go to school.
-She cries every morning wanting to stay home or to go back to her old school.
+It’s been a few weeks, and still, she doesn’t want to go to school.
+She wakes up crying every morning throwing temper tantrums about staying home or going back to her old school.
 Even her cool new backpack isn’t convincing her to go willingly.

 You can’t seem to figure it out.
-Sure, she cried at her old school and daycare, but settled in after a few days.
-And it doesn’t help when other kids are also crying at school, sending a ripple effect of anxiety on everyone.
+Sure, she cried at her old school and daycare but settled in after a few days.
+And it doesn’t help when other kids are also crying, sending a ripple effect of anxiety.

 Going to school—especially a new one—can be a hard transition for kids, especially if they’re moving from a small environment to a big one.

-My own three kids have struggled with school as well.
-For every First Day of Everything (preschool, TK, kindergarten and even summer camp), they’ve cried and didn’t want to go back.
+My own three kids have struggled with school and separation anxiety as well.
+For every First Day of Everything (preschool, TK, kindergarten, and even summer camp), they cried and didn’t want to go back.

 It’s heartbreaking to see your child distraught about school.
-No amount of positive talk and encouragement seems to convince her to enjoy school.
-It makes you wonder whether she’ll always resist school, especially when it’s gone on for too long.
+No amount of positive talk and encouragement seems to convince her to enjoy it.
+It makes you wonder whether she’ll always resist it, especially when it’s gone on for too long.

-Thankfully, kids do eventually settle into school, despite the initial resistance.
-By the time the school year ends, you’ll wonder how yours had ever fought going to school in the beginning.
+Thankfully, kids do eventually settle in, despite the initial school refusal.
+By the time the year ends, you might wonder how your child had ever fought going to school.
 And remember, however much she loved her old school or childcare, even those had at one point been new and intimidating.

-I’d love to share what has worked with me, and I hope it works for you as well:
+I’d love to share what has worked with my kids behavior, and I hope they work for you as well:

 1. Give clear and calm expectations

 Some kids are outgoing, others more hesitant.
-Not everyone will take to school the same way.
+Not everyone takes to school the same way.
 Sometimes we pump school up for a child who may be more bashful or apprehensive about it.
-In an attempt to make school exciting, we might make it seem more overwhelming.
+In an attempt to make it exciting, we might make it seem more overwhelming.

 Free resource: Struggling with raising a strong-willed child?
-Grab your copy of 5 Tips to Raising a Strong-Willed Child to discover how to nurture and work with—not against—her inner spirit and strong personality.
+Grab your copy of 5 Tips to Raising a Strong-Willed Child!
+Discover how to nurture and work with—not against—her inner spirit and strong personality.
 You’ll also get my newsletters, which parents say they LOVE:

 “Thank you so much!
 I needed this after a struggle to get to school this morning with my 5 year old.
 Thanks for giving me peace of mind.” -Jessica Rathke